-The Apostle Paul believed that he might win some by becoming all things to everyone (1 Corinthians 9:22).
+The Apostle Paul believed that he might win some by becoming everyone (1 Corinthians 9:22).
 It didn’t modify the core of what he was saying.
 But he was willing to cite their poets (Acts 17:28), discuss their philosophies (Acts 17:18), and interact with them to spread his faith.

-Paul shows us that we don’t have to be rigid in how we convey information.
+Paul shows us that we don’t have to be rigid in conveying information.
 Paul shared his faith while in jail and shipwrecked on an island.
 He took advantage of every opportunity to share his faith, and so should we.

 3. Rebranding is a Necessity in a Post-Christian Culture.

-It may be difficult for some to accept, but we are living in a post-Christian culture.
+It may be difficult for some to accept, but we live in a post-Christian culture.

 Christianity is no longer the dominant force in our society.
 As a result, we can no longer assume that people understand our values, culture, and worldview.